Jeroen-G/laravel-packager/readme.md

 ```
 Of course this means it will be less secure, but then again you are not supposed to run this package anywhere near a production environment.

+## Extensions
+DelveFore started to work on a cool project to use various Artisan `make:` commands for the packages, [check it out](https://github.com/DelveFore/laravel-packager-hermes)!

 ## Changelog

 Please see [changelog.md](changelog.md) for what has changed recently.